BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 language: en
 ---

-We migrated our first application to a Kubernetes cluster at AWS in 2018.
+We migrated our first application to a Kubernetes cluster at AWS in 2018 (a colleague even wrote [a book about it)](https://leanpub.com/tci/).
 Three years later, we manage a dozen clusters, to which we have added a lot of tools and we have a much better grasp of certain subtleties.
 Each cluster reaches, depending on the load, hundreds of nodes and thousands of pods.